mikependon/RepoDB.NET/pages/classes/cacheitem.md

 var item = repository.Cache.Get("CacheKey:ActivePeople");
 ```

-> If the cache is not found on the given key, by default it will thrown an exception.
-You can set the `throwException` argument to `false` to let it not throw an exception.
+> If the cache is not found on the given key, by default it will throw an exception.
+You can set the `throwException` argument to `false` if you wish not to throw an exception.